 The three most-reported ant species reported by U.S. homeowners are:

-Odorous house ants (OHAs): On the level of nuisance, OHAs have turned it up to 11.
+Odorous House Ants: On the level of nuisance, Odorous House Ants have turned it up to 11.
 They don’t have just one home, and they have multiple queens, which makes eradicating them difficult (except for experts who know how to find them).
-Keep your vegetation around your home well trimmed so that ants can’t use it as a superhighway to your home.
+Keep your vegetation around your home well-trimmed so that ants can’t use it as a superhighway to your home.
 Unlike carpenters, they don’t damage structures, but there are large numbers of them (what with all the workers for all the castles….er…..colonies).
 That’s why they’re often the most obnoxious ants for homeowners to handle.

-Pavement ants: If you see soil and sand from under concrete slabs, patios, sidewalks, driveways or in basements, you may have a pavement ant issue.
+Pavement Ants: If you see soil and sand from under concrete slabs, patios, sidewalks, driveways, or in basements, you may have a pavement ant issue.
 These ants do have stingers, but only use them when they are cornered by a resting arm or leg on an infested area.
 Like teenagers, they like to eat greasy and/or sweet foods.
-Pavement ants, like OHAs, can be difficult to control because of their underground nests and multiple queens.
+Pavement ants, like Odorous House Ants, can be difficult to control because of their underground nests and multiple queens.